Phu Quoc at a glance

 - Oc 343: 343 Road 30/4, Duong Dong Town

 4. Nhum Bien

-In the central region, fishermen often take meat and eggs of Nhum Bien (or sea urchin), season and lightly fry before adding them to the pot of porridge.
-And in Phu Quoc, the newly caught sea urchin will be cut thorns, split in half, washed and placed on a charcoal grill, adding fat onion to eat.
-In addition, visitors can also enjoy a number of other dishes such as porridge, rare and grilled sea urchin.
+In Central Vietnam, fishermen often take meat and eggs of Nhum Bien (or sea urchin), season and lightly fry before adding them to the pot of porridge.
+But in Phu Quoc, the newly caught sea urchin will be cut thorns, split in half, wash, and grill on charcoal.
+In addition, visitors can also enjoy a number of other dishes such as Chao Nhum (Nhum soup) and Nhum fried with eggs.

 Where to eat:

 - Oc 343 – 343 Road 30/4, KP 1, Duong Dong Town